Pungyeon/clean-go-article/README.md

 }
 ```

 As mentioned before, the above code will compile.
-The `NewNullWriter` returns a `Writer` and everything is honky-dori, according to the compiler, because `NullWriter` fulfills the contract of `io.Writer`, via. the embedded interface.
+The `NewNullWriter` returns a `Writer`, and everything is hunky-dory according to the compiler because `NullWriter` fulfills the contract of `io.Writer`, via the embedded interface.
 However, running the code above will result in the following:

 > panic: runtime error: invalid memory address or nil pointer dereference

-The explanation being, that an interface method in Go, is essentially a function pointer.
-In this case, since we are pointing the function of an interface, rather than an actual method implementation, we are trying to invoke a function, which is in actuality a nil pointer.
-Oops!
+What happened?
+An interface method in Go is essentially a function pointer.
+In this case, since we are pointing to the function of an interface, rather than an actual method implementation, we are trying to invoke a function that's actually a `nil` pointer.
 Personally, I think that this is a massive oversight in the Go compiler.
-This code **should not** compile... but while this is being fixed (if it ever will be), let's just promise each other, never to implement code in this way.
+This code **should not** compile... but while this is being fixed (assuming it ever will be), let's just promise each other to never write code in this way.
 In an attempt to be more clear with our implementation, we have ended up shooting ourselves in the foot and bypassing compiler checks.

-> Some people argue that using embedded interfaces, is a good way of creating a mock structure, for testing a subset of interface methods.
-Essentially, by using an embedded interface, you won't have to implement all of the methods of an interface, but instead only implement the few methods that you wish to be tested.
-Within testing / mocking, I can see the argument, but I am still not a fan of this approach.
+> NOTE: Some people argue that using embedded interfaces is a good way of creating a mock structure for testing a subset of interface methods.
+Essentially, by using an embedded interface, you won't have to implement all of the methods of the interface; rather, you can choose to implement only the few methods that you'd like to test.
+Within the context of testing/mocking, I can see this argument, but I am still not a fan of this approach.

-Let's quickly get back to clean code and quickly get back to using interfaces the proper way in Go.
-Let's talk about using interfaces as function parameters and return values.
-The most common proverb for interface usage with functions in Go is:
+Let's quickly get back to clean code and using interfaces the proper way in Go.
+It's time to discuss using interfaces as function parameters and return values.
+The most common proverb for interface usage with functions in Go is the following:

 > <em>Be conservative in what you do; be liberal in what you accept from others &ndash; Jon Postel</em>

-> FUN FACT: This proverb originally has nothing to do with Go, but is actually taken from an early specification of the TCP networking protocol.
+> FUN FACT: This proverb actually has nothing to do with Go.
+It's taken from an early specification of the TCP networking protocol.

 In other words, you should write functions that accept an interface and return a concrete type.
-This is generally good practice, and becomes super beneficial when doing tests with mocking.
-As an example, we can create a function which takes a writer interface as input and invokes the `Write` method of that interface.
+This is generally good practice and becomes very beneficial when doing tests with mocking.
+As an example, we can create a function that takes a writer interface as its input and invokes the `Write` method of that interface:

 ```go
 type Pipe struct {